Aviation raises all sorts of questions. I researched some of the more unusual ones to come up with the best possible answer.

 Those are called winglets.
 The upright extensions on the wingtips ensure that aircraft fly more efficiently.
 The winglet reduces turbulence in the air near the wingtip.
 How was this discovered?
 By closely observing birds!
 They are the experts in efficient flight, which means they can teach us plenty of lessons.
 Fun fact: the winglets on an Airbus A330 are 2.5 metres high!

 #2 – Will there be electric aircraft in the future?

 Electric cars are everywhere nowadays.
 On the ground, innovation in this field is taking place rapidly, but electrical propulsion for aircraft is not developing as quickly.
 It’s difficult to find a recharging station at an altitude of 10 kilometres.
 Even so, there are aircraft running on electricity.
-KLM is participating in research to make these aircraft a viable reality.
+KLM keeps track of research to make these aircraft a viable reality.
 In the (distant) future, we are likely to see hybrid commercial aircraft taking to the air, possibly even aircraft powered by solar energy.
 For more about these developments, please revisit our blogs about electric aircraft and the future of aviation.

 In 2016, the Solar Impulse flew around the world, powered by the solar panels on its wings.

 #3 – Does a plane need a key to start?